-The ratio of male to female faculty at Central Christian College of Kansas is above average.
+The ratio of male to female faculty at Central Christian College of Kansas is excellent.

-About 14.4% of the students attending Central Christian College of Kansas come from within Kansas.
-Central Christian College of Kansas' level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #265.
+About 15.0% of the students attending Central Christian College of Kansas come from within Kansas.
+This puts Central Christian College of Kansas' level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #265.

 Learn About Nationwide Geographic Diversity

 The undergraduate student body is split among 22 states (may include Washington D.C.), as shown in the chart below.